top of page

 Tribe Deudorigini

-An Afrotropical genus containing four species, with all being present in Uganda and two being recorded from Semuliki: H. nomenia and H. fournierae.
+Genus Hypomyrina.
+An Afrotropical genus containing four species, with all being present in Uganda and two being recorded from Semuliki: Hypomyrina nomenia and H. fournierae.
 Both species are additions to what had previously been an unrecorded genus at Semuliki, not detailed in the published species list (Forbes, 2018).

-An Afrotropical genus containing 13 species, with four being recorded from Uganda and one being recorded from Semuliki: P. canescens, although this was not recorded in Forbes (2018).
-Six species have been recorded in the adjacent Ituri Forest of the DRC (Ducarme, 2018), so species records are likely to be under-represented.
-Targeted sampling would likely add to species records for this genus.
+Genus Paradeudorix.
+An Afrotropical genus containing 13 species, with four being recorded from Uganda and one being recorded from Semuliki: Paradeudorix canescens, an additional record to Forbes (2018).
+Six species have been recorded in the adjacent Ituri Forest (Ducarme, 2018), so species records at Semuliki are likely to be under-represented.

-An Afrotropical genus containing 50 species, with 23 being recorded from Uganda and eight being recorded from Semuliki: P. congoana, P. anetia, P. mera, P. otraeda, P. dimitris, P. bwamba, P. violetta and P. camerona.
-All eight species were not recorded in the Semuliki checklist of Forbes (2018).
-There have been 25 species recorded from the DRC Ituri Forest (Ducarme, 2018) adjacent to Semuliki, including the eight species from Semuliki.
-Targeted sampling will increase species records for this genus at Semuliki.
+Genus Pilodeudorix.
+An Afrotropical genus comprising 50 species, with 23 being recorded from Uganda and eight being recorded from Semuliki: Pilodeudorix congoana, P. anetia, P. mera, P. otraeda, P. dimitris, P. bwamba, P. violetta and P. camerona.
+All eight species are additional records to the Semuliki species list of Forbes (2018).
+There have been 23 species recorded from the Ituri Forest and the DRC Semliki Valley (Ducarme, 2024), including the eight species from Semuliki.
+Targeted sampling would significantly increase species records for this genus at Semuliki.

 Pilodeudorix.jpeg